UKCloud/documentation/articles/openshift/oshift-gs.md

 ## Using the API

  The OpenShift Container Platform distribution of Kubernetes includes the Kubernetes v1 REST API and the OpenShift v1 REST API.
-These are RESTful APIs accessible via HTTP(s) on the OpenShift Container Platform master servers.
+These are RESTful APIs accessible via HTTPS on the OpenShift Container Platform master servers.

 These REST APIs can be used to manage end-user applications, the cluster, and the users of the cluster.